 In the chapter, the lines “Das paarmita das baldhaari”, “Tap, yagya, Brahma haare jis se” and “Chalne par dhara hili kiski, tha traahi-traahi ghanghor kahaan?” carry special meaning.
 Motiram Shastri says Ravan is a symbolic representation of the historic Buddha.
 Ten “paarmitaayen” denote ten heads, which are installed on Ravan’s effigy.
 Because of his powerful physique, Ravan is also called Das Kandhar (ten shoulders), which is akin to Das Skandha in Buddhist literature.
 Ravan fought Ram and Buddha waged war on evil (Mar).
 Reading Mar backwards we get Ram, not Mara.
 Buddha had a cousin brother (brother’s son) Devdatt who held a grudge against him.
 Similarly, Ravan too had a brother, Vibhishan, who held a grudge against him.
 That brother was responsible for his death.
 Ravan’s life lay in his naval, which was struck by arrow, thus killing him.

-Naval is the midpoint of the human body, which is akin to Buddha’s Middle Path.
-To vanquish Buddhism, Brahmins attacked the Middle path.
+The naval is the midpoint of the human body, which is akin to Buddha’s Middle Path.
+To vanquish Buddhism, Brahmins attacked the Middle Path.
 It is clear that brahmanical “penance, yagya and Brahma” lost the battle to none other than Buddha.
 Who put an end to the violent yagyas?
 Ravan or Buddha?

 The answer: Buddha in reality and Ravan in myth.
 Buddha had become an object of hatred following his stand against violent yagyas.
 That is why it was necessary to erase his legacy.
 According to history, this was done by Pushyamitra Shung, who was the Brahmin general of Buddhist emperor Brihadutta.
 He established the Shung dynasty by assassinating the emperor, and using state force he carried out genocide of Buddhist monks, and destroyed viharas, sangharams, mathas and stupas.

 It is worth mentioning that Ramayan was created during this period and Manusmriti was produced as a law to strengthen the ruling dynasty.
-This is why both Ramayan and Manusmriti are replete with hatred towards Buddha.
-According to Ramayan, formidable Asurs killed hundreds of Brahmins each day.
-This explains clearly the line, “Chalne par dhara hili kiski, tha trahi-trahi ghanghor kehan?”
+This is why both the Ramayan and the Manusmriti are replete with hatred towards Buddha.
+According to the Ramayan, formidable Asurs killed hundreds of Brahmins each day.
+This explains clearly the line, “Chalne par dhara hili kiski, tha traahi-traahi ghanghor kehan?”
 (His forceful suppression of wrongdoers created terror among them).

 Ravan and his Lanka